BGG's All-time Top Ten Board Games on iOS & Android04 Sep 2019 13

 This science fiction empire-building game was released for iOS last spring to considerable acclaim -- here's Kelsey's review of it.
 Polish iOS board game specialists Big Daddy's Creations don't shy away from complex games (their previous release was intricate abstract wargame Neuroshima Hex), and they're still releasing updates for this one.

-Update: Despite critical acclaim and a release on Steam and Google Play in 2016 (the Steam version doesn't have good user reviews), the developer seems to have gone bust and shut down.
+Current Situation: Despite critical acclaim and a release on Steam and Google Play in 2016 (the Steam version doesn't have good user reviews), the developer seems to have gone bust and shut down.
 Due to the lack of post-release support, you can't currently buy this on any platform (although if you already own it, you can download and play still).
 The current rumour is that the license holders are looking to make a new app based on the 2nd Edition of the game with a new studio.

 #6 - Terra Mystica